Holiday in Nowa Huta

 The Kraków quarter of Kazimierz is best known as the city’s Jewish district, and the area served as the center of Jewish life from the mid-16th century until World War II.
 It was also an important center of Catholicism, and the two religions co-existed -- sometimes peacefully, sometimes not -- for centuries.
 Kazimierz was not the Nazi-built, wartime ghetto seared into the public consciousness by the film “Schindler’s List” (that was across the river in the district of Podgórze).
 Instead, it was where Jews had actually lived.
 Kazimierz was “liquidated” by the Nazis in 1941 and the remaining Jewish population (around 16,000) forcibly relocated to the ghetto in Podgórze.
 The vast majority of Kraków’s Jews did not survive World War II.

 The decades between the war and the fall of communism in 1989 were depressing ones for Kazimierz.
-The war had left the area badly depopulated, and redevelopment was a not a priority for Poland’s then-communist government.
-By the time democracy was finally restored, Kazimierz was a slum -- filled with abandoned buildings and home to Kraków’s poorest residents, Roma, and the homeless.
+The war had left the area depopulated, and redevelopment was not a priority for Poland’s Communist government.
+By the time democracy was finally restored in 1989, Kazimierz was a slum -- filled with abandoned buildings and home to Kraków’s poorest residents, Roma, and the homeless.
 It’s no stretch to say it took the arrival of Steven Spielberg and the Schindler's List film crew in the early 1990s to spark the public imagination for what the area could be.

 It was highly gratifying, then, to return to Kazimierz in the late-90s and 2000s to see the district turn a corner and evolve into the popular tourist draw and nightspot it is today.
-It’s easily my favorite part of the city and the place where I feel the most comfortable.
-That said, I have to admit that visits here also evoke some mixed feelings and raise difficult issues concerning the balance between historic preservation and economic development (or gentrification).
+It’s easily my favorite part of the city and the place where I feel most comfortable.
+That said, I have to admit that visits here also evoke mixed feelings and raise difficult issues concerning the balance between historic preservation and economic development.

 Practically from the moment Schindler’s List won the Oscar for Best Picture in 1994, Kazimierz has been on a non-stop development tear.
 In the early decades of this expansion, the cheap land and abandoned buildings allowed a more-conventional Kraków -- locked behind the walls of the pristine Old Town -- to let its collective hair down.
 In Kazimierz, Kraków could unleash its funkier, harder-edged urban side.
 That led to an explosion in clubs, bars and restaurants -- in fact, a whole new quarter to rival the Old Town in visitor and local appeal.

-That side has been liberating, in a sense, for Kraków as well, allowing a space for the city to re-express and even celebrate its Jewish heritage, such as at Kazimierz's annual Jewish Cultural Festival.
-Poland, if anything, needs more of these “safe spaces,” where Poles of all ages can learn about their country’s complicated past, and the descendants of persecuted Jews can revisit their ancestral homeland.
+This renewal of Jewish culture, too, has been liberating for Kraków, allowing a space for the city to re-express and even celebrate its Jewish heritage, such as at Kazimierz's annual Jewish Cultural Festival.
+Poland, if anything, needs more of these “safe spaces,” where Poles of all ages can learn about their country’s complex past, and the descendants of persecuted Jews can revisit their ancestral homeland.

 That’s all to the good, but as the city continues to grow and prosper, I wonder where it’s all heading.
-Rents in Kazimierz are rising, and already that first generation of funky bars and boutiques -- places like Alchemia and Mleczarnia that drew aesthetically from the quarter’s Jewish heritage and first lured Cracovians back to the area -- remain popular but seem to be feeling the squeeze.
-Some places are closing, while others are evolving into more generic businesses that cater to modern tastes but feel less historically connected to the neighborhood.
-I must sound like one of those "get off of my lawn!" geezers here, but I’d hate to see Kazimierz lose its magic.
+Rents in Kazimierz are rising, and already that first generation of funky bars and boutiques -- places like Alchemia and Mleczarnia that drew aesthetically from the quarter’s Jewish heritage and first lured Cracovians back to the area -- seem to be feeling the squeeze.
+Some places are closing, while others are losing that unique feel that connected them historically to the neighborhood.

 My bigger fear is that someday soon what feels like a quaint debate over historic preservation vs gentrification will get totally upended by the rush to full-scale redevelopment.
 On one of the first days of this current research trip, I took a long hike through the open fields across the river from Kazimierz that once held the Nazi-run Płaszów labor and concentration camp.
 I just happened to post a photo of those forlorn fields to my Instagram account, and one of my followers there responded by saying the area may soon be redeveloped into high-rise condo residences.